nightscout/trio-docs/docs/usage/features/bolus-calculator.md

 ### Glucose Calculation

 The bolus calculator in Trio starts with your basic dosage needed to address your current glucose reading.
-This can be a positive or negative number.
-If your glucose is below your target, it will be negative.
-If your glucose is above your target, it will be positive.
+If your glucose is below your target, it will be a negative number.
+If your glucose is above your target, it will be a positive number.

 Let's walk through Bill's current bolus calculation, starting with the first step, **Glucose Calculation**.